abik11/tips-tricks/W10+VS17+TFS.md

 * `cmd`  - command line
 * `OptionalFeatures`- turn Windows features on or off

+### Minimize all windows despite the current one
+You can click on window and hold it and try to shake it with mouse.
+All other open windows should be minimized and only the one that you shaked should remain open.
+Cooool.

 ### Admin Panel
 Create a directory and call it like this: `SuperAdmin.{ED7BA470-8E54-465E-825C-99712043E01C} ` and it will become an Admin Panel with many nice tools.